csc-training/summerschool/mpi/docs/Non_blocking_communication.md

     : status for the completed operations

 <p>
-A call to `MPI_Waitany` returns when one operation identified by the array of requests is complete
+A call to `MPI_Waitany` returns when one operation identified by the array of requests is complete.

 # Wait for non-blocking operations {.split-definition}